Iceland car rental Show menu

 How Expensive is Food in Iceland?

 Eating and drinking out in Iceland certainly isn’t cheap, and in fact, is an activity that locals often enjoy as a treat.
 However, sit-down meals in Icelandic restaurants certainly aren’t incomparable to prices you may pay in other European cities such as London or Copenhagen.
-In the graph below, you will find some of the average food prices you can expect to pay in Reykjavik.
+In the table below, you will find some of the average food prices you can expect to pay in Reykjavik.

 Description